chrisrzhou/unified-doc/packages/react-unified-doc/readme.md

 	onAnnotationMouseEnter?: AnnotationCallback;
 	/** Callback to capture annotation object and mouse leave event */ onAnnotationMouseLeave?: AnnotationCallback;
-	/** Callback to capture selected text and mouse up event */ onSelectText?: (selectedText: SelectedText, e?: MouseEvent) => void;
+	/** Callback to capture selected text and mouse up event.
+The `SelectedText` extends the `Annotation` object, and can be used to updated the `annotations` prop in a controlled manner.
+This callback is disabled if `rehypePlugins` are specifieds */ onSelectText?: (selectedText: SelectedText, e?: MouseEvent) => void;
 }
 ```